Sequential stochastic blackbox optimization with zeroth-order gradient estimators

 where the $c_j$ are the original stochastic constraints and the bound constraints have been normalized.
 The second instance of SOLAR is computationally expensive; a run may take between several seconds and several minutes.
 Therefore, the maximum number of function evaluations is set to $1000$.
 Four algorithms are used: \begin{itemize} \item SSO, whose the hyperparameters values are given in Table \ref{tab4}.
 The search step given in Algorithm \ref{algo2} is used for this experiment.
-A truncated version of the Gaussian gradient based estimate is used for this experiment. \item ZO-AdaMM \cite{chen2019zo} which is a the zeroth order version of the original Adam algorithm.
+A truncated version of the Gaussian gradient based estimate is used for this experiment. \item ZO-adaMM \cite{chen2019zo} which is a zeroth-order version of the original Adam algorithm.
 This algorithm appears as one of the most effective according to \cite{liu2020primer, chen2019zo} in terms of distortion value, number of function evaluations and success rate.
-The default parameters defined experimentally in \cite{chen2019zo} are used on this problem except that $\beta = 0.05$ and the learning rate is equal to $0.3$.
+The default parameters defined experimentally in \cite{chen2019zo} are used on this problem, except that $\beta = 0.05$ and the learning rate is equal to $0.3$.
 Moreover, the same gradient estimator that ZO-Signum is used to eliminate its impact on the performance. \item CMA-ES \cite{Hansen2006} an algorithm based on biological inspired operators.
 Its name comes from the adaptation of the covariance matrix of the multivariate normal distribution used during the mutation.
-The version of CMA-ES used is the one of the pymoo \cite{pymoo} library with the default setting. \item The NOMAD software \cite{Le09b}, which is based on the Mesh Adaptive Direct Search (MADS) \cite{AuDe2006} algorithm, a popular blackbox optimization solver. \end{itemize}
+The version of CMA-ES used is the one of the pymoo \cite{pymoo} library with the default setting. \item The NOMAD 3.9.1 software \cite{Le09b}, based on the Mesh Adaptive Direct Search (MADS) \cite{AuDe2006} algorithm, a popular blackbox optimization solver. \end{itemize}

 The results are presented in Figure \ref{convergence_plot}, which plots the average best result obtained by each algorithm with five different seeds.
-In this experiment, SSO obtains similar performance to NOMAD and CMAES which are state of the art algorithms for this type of problem.
+In this experiment, SSO obtains similar performance to NOMAD and CMAES which are state-of-the-art algorithms for this type of problem.
 ZO-adaMM has difficulty to converge even though it is a ZO algorithm.